Tax refund system in Malta

 The tax refund rate may be different in the following cases:

-Refunds are guaranteed by Law and are paid without delay by the Tax Authority within a short deadline, as of the date on which the refund is formally requested.
+Refunds are guaranteed by Law and are paid by the Tax Authority in the same currency as the tax payment was made.

 For the purposes of Maltese law, dividends include any profits distributed by the company to its shareholders and any amount credited to them as partners, including capital increases by incorporation of earnings and distributions to shareholders following the dissolution of the company, as long as distribution reflects earnings.
 Therefore, dividends do not actually have to be paid, i.e. the profits can be capitalised or merely credited to the shareholder.